 Question

-I followed the Zendesk Talk troubleshooting steps and performed the Twilio network test.
+How do I use the Twilio network test to troubleshoot agent voice calls?
+I followed the Zendesk Voice troubleshooting steps and performed the Twilio network test.
 However, I'm not sure how to read the results.
-How do I use the Twilio network test to troubleshoot agent calls?

 Answer

-Most Talk or Voice over Internet Protocol (VOIP) issues come from the network's connection speed, stability, and quality.
-A fast connection isn't enough for real-time voice communication, as dropped packets or unstable connection can also cause issues.
+Most Zendesk Voice (formerly Talk) or Voice over Internet Protocol (VoIP) issues come from the network connection speed, stability, and quality.
+A fast connection isn't enough for real-time voice communication.
+Dropped packets or an unstable connection also causes issues.

 Perform the Twilio network test to understand if your connection works.
 The test ensures you follow requirements, such as a proper network, open ports, browser support for calls, and wired headsets.